montanaflynn/go-middleware/README.md

 ### Todos

-- Add more middlewares and functionality to existing ones
+- Add more middlewares
 - Write examples for HttpRouter, Gin, Goji, Gorilla, etc...
+- Write tests
+- Documentation
 - Create a middleware library that can be imported